BinaryIgor/code-examples/metrics-and-logs-collector/README.md

 5013fb6189b4   postgres-db                  "docker-entrypoint.s…"   13 minutes ago   Up 13 minutes   0.0.0.0:5432->5432/tcp, :::5432->5432/tcp             postgres-db
 ```

-If you are curious you can run:
+If you are curious, you can run:
 ```
 docker logs metrics-and-logs-collector
 ```